viky-ai/website/README.md

    bundle exec jekyll serve -w -l
    ```

-Site is now available on `http://localhost:4000/` with auto-generation & live reload.
+Site is now available on `http://localhost:4000/` with auto-generation and live reload.

 ## Contributing

-We encourage you to contribute to viky.ai!
+We encourage you to contribute to viky.ai documentation!
 Please check out the [Contributing to viky.ai doc guide](CONTRIBUTING.md).

 Everyone interacting in viky.ai and its codebases, issue trackers, chat rooms, and mailing lists is expected to follow this [code of conduct](CODE_OF_CONDUCT.md).